mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ![DDD Diagram](/img/blog/ddd-intro/ddd-diagram.svg)

-Initially conceptualized by Eric Evans who wrote the [_bible_ of DDD](https://www.amazon.ca/gp/product/0321125215/ref=as_li_tl?ie=UTF8&camp=15121&creative=330641&creativeASIN=0321125215&linkCode=as2&tag=stemmlerjs09-20&linkId=170eea6252cf16310fc9e7694209e5ed) (famously known as the Blue Book), it's primary technical benefits are that it enables you to write expressive, rich and encapsulated software that's both testable and maintainable.
+Initially conceptualized by Eric Evans who wrote the [_bible_ of DDD](https://www.amazon.ca/gp/product/0321125215/ref=as_li_tl?ie=UTF8&camp=15121&creative=330641&creativeASIN=0321125215&linkCode=as2&tag=stemmlerjs09-20&linkId=170eea6252cf16310fc9e7694209e5ed) (famously known as the Blue Book), it's primary technical benefits are that it enables you to write **expressive**, **rich** and **encapsulated** software that's both testable and maintainable.

-Generally speaking, it enables us to do this through the use of a Layered Architecture, various domain modeling building blocks and a **Ubiquitous Language**.
+Generally speaking, it enables us to do this through the use of a [Layered Architecture](/blank?todo=layered-architecture), domain-modeling building blocks, and a **Ubiquitous Language**.

-The **Ubiquitous Language** is a common language that we learn best describes the domain model concepts, must be learned by actually spending time **talking with the domain experts**.
+The **Ubiquitous Language** is a common language that best describes the domain model concepts.
+It must be learned by actually spending time **talking with the domain experts**.
 This language, once agreed upon, is the way to connect what the software looks like to what actually occurs in the real world.

 > If we're building an app that helps recruiters hire talent, we need to spend some time understanding the domain language and processes that exist from the recruiters' perspective.